Welby, Colorado

 Welby is an unincorporated community and a census-designated place (CDP) located in and governed by Adams County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Welby CDP was 14,846 at the United States Census 2010.
-Denver post office 80229 serves the area.
+The population of the Welby CDP was 15,553 at the 2020 United States census.

 History

 The community was named after one General Welby, a railroad official.

 Geography

 The Welby CDP has an area of 9.841 km2, including 0.244 km2 of water.